ckoopmann/NFTAuctionHouse/README.md

 All contract tests can be found in the [test](test) directory.

 ### Frontend UI
-The user interface that is deployed under above mentioned domain is implemented as a Vue application, the source code of which can be found in the [dapp](dapp)
+The user interface that is deployed under above mentioned domain is implemented as a [Vue.js](https://vuejs.org/) application, the source code of which can be found in the [dapp](dapp) directory.